 B. How to Build Farm Resilience Through Regenerative Ag

-Friday, May 10th from 6-8 pm at the Phoenix Civic Center and near by farm tour
+Friday, May 10th from 6-8 pm at the Phoenix Civic Center

 SESSION 3: Slow flowers and Native Bees